Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 --

-- With imperative programming, we instruct the computer **how** to solve the tasks.
+- With imperative programming, we instruct the computer **how** to solve tasks.

 --

-- Programs make heavy use of memory and **control flow**: loops, conditional statements with branching, and so on, to establish the sequence of steps necessary to solve the problem.
+- Programs use lots of memory and **control flow** (loops, conditional statements with branching, etc.) to establish the steps necessary to solve the problem.

 --

+- An alternative to imperative programming is **declarative programming**.

+--

-- An alternative to imperative programming would be **declarative programming**, where a desired end goal is declared, but the implementation details of how to achieve it are not. **SQL** is an example of a declarative language.
+-   With declarative programming, we instruct the computer on the desired end goal without providing the implementation details. **SQL** is an example of a declarative language.

 ---